gie-sakura/msnlora/README.md

 # Messenger LoRa

-Low-power system for isolated communities based on the LoRa protocol to provide a messaging system through the creation of a user who can send a message only if the destination user is also registered.
+Low-power system to connect isolated communities based on the LoRa protocol to provide a messaging system to registered users and a gateway to a telegram user using a raspberry Pi connected to Internet.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes in your lopy and raspberry.

 ### Prerequisites

+####In the lopy device

 This is the basic information required to set up a suitable development environment for a Pycom device, in this case the LoPys.